louisdiep/2025-recruitment-technical-assessment/frontend/README.md

 # Hi there!
-Please checkout instructions.txt
+Please check out instructions.txt

 > This question is relevant for **any project with a backend**
 > (Bridges, Chaos, Circles, Clusters, Unielectives, Freerooms, Notangles).